Abies balsamea: Ecology

 The foliage is browsed by moose and deer.
 The seeds are eaten by American red squirrels, grouse, and pine mice; the tree also provides food for crossbills and chickadees, as well as shelter for moose, snowshoe hares, white-tailed deer, ruffed grouse, and other small mammals and songbirds.
 The needles are eaten by some lepidopteran caterpillars, for example the Io moth (Automeris io).

 Abies balsamea is one of the most cold-hardy trees known, surviving at temperatures as low as -45 C (USDA Hardiness Zone 2).
 Specimens even showed no ill effects when immersed in liquid nitrogen at -196 C.

 It is short-lived by conifer standards, the oldest specimen being 245 years old as of 1996.
 The tallest and widest specimen had a height of 31.7 m and a DBH of 406 cm.

 Conservation status

 It is listed as endangered in Connecticut.
 This status applies to native populations only.

 Pests

 The balsam fir is the preferred main host of the eastern spruce budworm, which is a major destructive pest throughout the eastern United States and Canada.
 During cyclical population outbreaks, major defoliation of the balsam fir can occur, which may significantly reduce radial growth.
 This can kill the tree.
 An outbreak in Quebec in 1957 killed over 75% of balsam fir in some stands.

 The needles of balsam fir can be infected by the fungus Delphinella balsameae.

+Balsam fir is also the most susceptible tree in Eastern Canada to red heart rot, caused by the fungus Stereum sanguinolentum.
+This fungus causes the heartwood to decay and turn a red-brown colour, potentially killing the tree if the disease spreads sufficiently.
+This can be partially mitigated by avoiding bark damage when logging and mitigating sun scald by not thinning excessively.